kiba/Writings/for_science/chp4_meeting_killerbots.md

 I was led to the outside world.

 Immediately, I noticed seven more robots, all with the same identical make and model, surrounded by nature.
-If this was a set, then it's a incredible well hidden one.
+If this was a tv show or movie set, then it's a incredible well hidden one.

 I noticed something else. there's no way a human could fit inside any of those bodies, unless they were midgets.
 That narrowed it down to remote control bots or actual bots.